 Barnes Primary School - General Information

 Barnes Primary School is a happy, highly successful two-form entry community school with a large, attached nursery.
 It is situated in an attractive area, close to Richmond Park, and is easily accessible by road, rail or bus.
 The buildings offer outstanding accommodation with bright and well-furnished classrooms.
 There are two spacious halls, a music room, an art studio, a library, additional shared learning areas and a computer suite.
 We also have a forest school environment that enables outdoor learning for our youngest pupils.
 The school is very well resourced.
 All classes have an interactive touchscreen and a visualiser.
-Teachers have a laptop and an ipad.
+Teachers have a laptop and an iPad.
 In addition, there is a wide and ever growing selection of high quality learning resources.

-There are 412 pupils on the main school roll, plus 62 nursery pupils who are either full-time or part-time.
+There are 420 pupils on the main school roll, plus 65 nursery pupils who are either full-time or part-time.
 The school is very popular with parents.
 This is reflected in the extremely high number of applications for a place in our reception classes (consistently over 300 applications for 60 places).
 Findings from the regular questionnaires sent to all parents are extremely positive and complimentary.

 In total, 35% of pupils are from minority ethnic backgrounds.
 In addition, 16% of pupils speak English as an additional language.
 3% of our cohort are eligible for Pupil Premium.
+18 pupils have an Education and Healthcare Plans (totaling 403 hours per week).
+Outcomes for pupils on our SEND register are impressive.
 Two of the strengths of the school are the very good behaviour of our pupils and the excellent relationships that exist throughout our community.
 As a result, it is a calm, secure environment where purposeful learning occurs.
 Teachers can focus their attention on pupils’ learning and do not have to constantly deal with behavioural issues.

 The school received an outstanding inspection report when Ofsted last visited for a full inspection in June 2008: ‘Barnes Primary School provides an outstanding education for all of its pupils.
 Parents are exceptionally pleased with the school.’
 The outstanding judgement did not change in a Section 8 Subject Inspection in February 2020.
 Academic standards are very high.
-In November 2016 the school was placed 3rd nationally in a Sunday Times three year average measure of high pupil performance.

 Barnes Primary has a dynamic team of highly talented and dedicated professionals who work very effectively in partnership together.
 Individuals have the talent, drive and desire to maintain the very high standards that have been consistently reached and ensure that the school continues to be the most successful of organisations.
 One of our school maxims is ‘Expect More’: everyone at our school has the highest expectations.
 Our school is also an ideal place for professionals to learn as we offer a highly evaluated, multi-layered, continuing professional development programme to all staff members.